UT-ADL/autoware_mini_practice/practice_6/README.md

 1. Add a new parameter to the init function of `collision_points_manager.py` node - `self.braking_safety_distance_goal` that you read from the config file:
 2. Create a new subscriber that subscribes to the global path and extracts the goal waypoint from it, saving it as a class parameter.
 3. In the main `path_callback` function, add the processing of the goal waypoint as another collision point that the manager publishes.
-   - Check if the goal point is within the buffered local path. (hint: use Shapely `touches` function)
+   - Check if the goal point is within the buffered local path. (hint: use Shapely `intersects` function on a slightly buffered end point)
    - Correctly initialize the `distance_to_stop=self.braking_safety_distance_goal` and `deceleration_limit=np.inf` values.
 The `category` should be set to `1` for the goal point.
 4. Modify your logic about handling the exceptions in `collision_points_manager` node - it should still publish collision points if either goal point is present, or obstacles are present, but not publish anything when there is no extracted local path.